-[†] Copyright, American Bankers Association.
-CUSIP® is a registered trademark of the American Bankers Association.
-CUSIP numbers have been assigned by an independent company not affiliated with the State and are included solely for the convenience of the holders of the 2022 Series A and B Bonds.
-The State is not responsible for the selection or use of these CUSIP numbers, does not undertake any responsibility for their accuracy, and makes no representation as to their correctness on the 2022 Series A and B Bonds or as indicated above.
-The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2022 Series A and B Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2022 Series A and B Bonds.
+[†] CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP data herein are provided by CUSIP Global Services, managed on behalf of the American Bankers Association by FactSet Research Systems, Inc., which is not affiliated with the State, and are included solely for the convenience of the holders of the 2023 Series A and B Bonds.
+The State is not responsible for the selection or use of these CUSIP numbers, does not undertake any responsibility for their accuracy, and makes no representation as to their correctness on the 2023 Series A and B Bonds or as indicated above.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2023 Series A and B Bonds as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2023 Series A and B Bonds.

-This Official Statement is not to be construed as a contract or agreement between the State and the purchasers or holders of any of the 2022 Series A and B Bonds.
+This Official Statement is not to be construed as a contract or agreement between the State and the purchasers or holders of any of the 2023 Series A and B Bonds.
 The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Official Statement nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the State or the operations of the Special Transportation Fund since the date hereof.
 Any statements in this Official Statement involving matters of opinion or estimates, whether or not expressly so stated, are intended as such and not as representations of fact.
 No representation is made that any of such statements will be realized.
 Certain projections in this Official Statement are based on various assumptions and contingencies which are uncertain and which may not materialize.
 All quotations from and summaries and explanations of provisions of laws of the State contained in this Official Statement do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof.
-All references to the 2022 Series A and B Bonds and the proceedings of the State Treasurer relating thereto are qualified in their entirety by reference to the definitive forms of such bonds and such proceedings.
+All references to the 2023 Series A and B Bonds and the proceedings of the State Treasurer relating thereto are qualified in their entirety by reference to the definitive forms of such bonds and such proceedings.
 This Official Statement is submitted only in connection with the sale of such bonds by the State and may not be reproduced or used in whole or in part for any other purpose, except as specifically authorized by the State.
 No dealer, broker, salesperson or other person has been authorized to give any information or to make any representations other than as contained in this Official Statement and, if given or made, such other information or representations must not be relied upon.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of such bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of the 2023 Series A and B Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.

-IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVER-ALLOT OR EFFECT TRANSACTIONS WHICH STABILIZE OR MAINTAIN THE MARKET PRICE OF THE 2022 SERIES A AND B BONDS AT LEVELS ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
+IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVER-ALLOT OR EFFECT TRANSACTIONS WHICH STABILIZE OR MAINTAIN THE MARKET PRICE OF THE 2023 SERIES A AND B BONDS AT LEVELS ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
 SUCH STABILIZING, IF COMMENCED, MAY BE DISCONTINUED AT ANY TIME.